CooperRS/KittyClient/README.md

 May also work with previous Xcode and iOS SDK versions.

 ## Credits
-Thanks to Simon Jakubowski for writing pyKitty! :)
+Thanks to Simon Jakubowski for writing PyKitty! :)

 ## License (MIT License)
 Copyright (c) 2013 Roland Moers